Joan of Kent, 4th Countess of Kent, Princess of Wales

 Joan’s father Edmund, 1st Earl of Kent played an important role during the reign of his half-brother King Edward II, acting both as a diplomat and a military commander.
 Three years after King Edward II was deposed by his wife Isabella of France and her lover Roger Mortimer and Edward II and Isabella’s 15-year-old son succeeded as King Edward III, Edmund was accused of high treason on charges of having attempted to free the former king from imprisonment.
 It later emerged that Roger Mortimer himself was responsible for leading Edmund into the plot to free the former king, in a form of entrapment.
 Edmund, 1st Earl of Kent was executed at Winchester Castle on March 19, 1330.
 Joan’s mother Margaret was pregnant at the time of her husband’s execution and was confined to Arundel Castle with her young children where her last child was born.

 Joan’s elder brother, five-year-old Edmund, inherited the Earldom of Kent in 1331, a year after his father had been attainted.
-His mother petitioned King Edward III who reversed the condemnation of Edmund, 1st Earl of Kent and recognized his heir as Earl of Kent.
+His mother petitioned King Edward III who reversed the condemnation of Edmund, 1st Earl of Kent, and recognized his heir as Earl of Kent.
 Little Edmund, 2nd Earl of Kent died shortly afterward and his infant brother John became the 3rd Earl of Kent.
 Joan’s mother Margaret briefly succeeded her brother as 3rd Baroness Wake of Liddell in 1349 but died during an outbreak of the plague that autumn.
-Upon his mother’s death, John, 3rd Earl of Kent succeeded his mother as 4th Baron Wake of Liddell.
+When his mother died, John, 3rd Earl of Kent succeeded his mother as 4th Baron Wake of Liddell.
 John, 3rd Earl of Kent and 4th Baron Wake of Liddell died in 1352 and his only surviving sibling, Joan became 4th Countess of Kent and 5th Baroness Wake of Liddell.

 In 1340, 12-year-old Joan secretly married Thomas Holland without permission from King Edward III as was required.
 Thomas then left for overseas military duty and the Crusades.
 A year or two later, Joan was forced by her family to marry William de Montagu, 2nd Earl of Salisbury.
 Lord Salisbury entered into the marriage in good faith, without knowing that Joan had secretly married Thomas Holland.
 Upon returning to England in 1348, Thomas Holland declared that Joan was his wife and demanded that she be restored to him.
 An inquiry determined that Joan had indeed been married to Thomas Holland and that that marriage was valid, and therefore, Lord Salisbury’s marriage to Joan was invalid.
 In 1352, when his brother-in-law John, 3rd Earl of Kent died, Thomas Holland became Earl of Kent in right of his wife.
 The couple remained together for eleven years until the death of Thomas Holland on December 26, 1360.